 - More than new 6,600 jobs in Alabama’s auto industry have been announced since the beginning of 2013

-“Automotive manufacturing is a significant employer in Alabama and in hundreds of communities across the South,” AAMA President Ron Davis said in a prepared statement.
+“Automotive manufacturing is a significant employer in Alabama and in hundreds of communities across the South,” AAMA President Ron Davis said.
 “The industry is in a state of continued growth that is very positive for our economies and quality of life.
 This conference contributes to that success in a big way.”

-The Southern Automotive Conference examined topics such as safety strategies, autonomous vehicles, workforce training, quality initiatives, and innovation.
+The Southern Automotive Conference will examine topics such as safety strategies, autonomous vehicles, workforce training, quality initiatives, and innovation.
 Laurie Harbour, president of consulting firm Harbour Results Inc., led an expert discussion on the outlook for suppliers in the South.

-The conference climaxed with a briefing on a study being prepared by the Ann Arbor, Michigan-based Center for Automotive Research (CAR) that examines how the region can develop collaborative approaches to better position it for auto industry expansion.
-Alabama Commerce Secretary Greg Canfield and Mississippi Governor Phil Bryant participated in a panel discussion on preliminary CAR findings.
+The conference will climax with a briefing on a study being prepared by the Ann Arbor, Michigan-based Center for Automotive Research (CAR) that examines how the region can develop collaborative approaches to better position it for auto industry expansion.
+Alabama Commerce Secretary Greg Canfield and Mississippi Governor Phil Bryant will participate in a panel discussion on preliminary CAR findings.

 DRIVING ECONOMIC GROWTH

 “All this activity is resulting in new investment and high-paying jobs in the advanced manufacturing sector. ”The South has emerged as an auto-producing powerhouse only in the last generation, after Mercedes-Benz placed its first U.S. factory in Alabama, BMW launched an operation in South Carolina, and Nissan selected Tennessee.
 Today, the region is home to 10 assembly plants, including three in Alabama.
 Total auto industry employment in the Southeast has reached 265,000.